kedro-org/kedro/docs/source/deployment/databricks/databricks_deployment_workflow.md

 2. **Create a new job cluster**: Create a dedicated [job cluster](https://docs.databricks.com/clusters/index.html) to run your job by clicking on the drop-down menu in the `Cluster` field:

+**Do not use the default `Job_cluster`, it has not been configured to run this job.**

 ![Create Databricks job cluster](../../meta/images/databricks_create_job_cluster.png)

+Once you click `Add new job cluster`, the configuration page for this cluster appears.

 Configure the job cluster with the following settings: